-In 2007, the Minnesota Legislature passed the Next Generation Energy Act which established energy savings goals and conservation spending requirements for all of the state’s utilities.
-Great River Energy and our all-requirements member cooperatives have reached the goals and requirements each year since the law took effect.
-Since 2010, Great River Energy’s members have realized more than 700 million kilowatt-hours in energy savings.
-In addition, we have realized significant savings at our generation and transmission facilities.
+The Minnesota Legislature passed the Next Generation Energy Act in 2007, which established energy savings goals and conservation spending requirements for all of the state’s utilities.
+Great River Energy and our member cooperatives have worked to achieve the goals and requirements each year since the law took effect.
+Since 2010, Great River Energy’s members have realized nearly 1 billion kilowatt-hours in energy savings.
+In addition, we have realized significant savings as a result of efficiency improvements at our generation and transmission facilities.
 The annual savings associated with these programs exceed the total annual sales of several of our smaller member cooperatives.
-Great River Energy’s members surpass their energy savings goals by engaging consumers and working to identify cost-effective energy efficiency investments.
+Great River Energy’s members met or exceeded their efficiency goals by engaging consumers to identify cost-effective energy efficiency investments.
 Excess energy savings are applied to the energy savings goals for subsequent years, as the legislation allows.

 Great River Energy’s position